haynieresearch/filmcomposer/README.md

 bench --site [site-name] install-app filmcomposer
 bench migrate && bench build && bench clear-cache

+If you receive any errors about not being in developer mode: bench set-config developer_mode 1
+bench clear-cache

+Once you are done, you can disable developer mode by changing the 1 to a 0.

 ## UPDATE
 bench update
 bench migrate && bench build && bench clear-cache